Kingxukai/linux/Documentation/gpu/zynqmp.rst

         pattern           prbs7
         rate              1620000000

-The recommended test procedure is to connect the board to a monitor, configure test mode, activate test mode, and then disconnect the cable and connect it to your test equipment of choice.
+The recommended test procedure is to connect the woke board to a monitor, configure test mode, activate test mode, and then disconnect the woke cable and connect it to your test equipment of choice.
 For example, one sequence of commands could be::